sidhyaashu/DL_Computer_Vision/README.md

 ## Introduction

 Deep learning and computer vision are rapidly evolving fields with numerous applications in different domains.
 This repository includes implementations of popular algorithms, custom models, and experiments conducted using various datasets.
-Each project is structured to provide a clear understanding of the concepts and practical aspects of deep learning and computer vision.
+Each project is structured to provide a clear understanding of the concepts and practical aspects of deep learning and computer vision..

 ## Project List